fullcalendar/fullcalendar-docs/_docs-v4/upgrading-from-v3.md

 <div class='sidenote-layout__main' id='summary' markdown='1'>
 ## Summary of Changes

-Version {{ site.data.fullcalendar_latest.version }} is now available.
-When the 4.0.0 is officially released, it will be the biggest FullCalendar release to date.
+Version 4 is the biggest FullCalendar release to date.
 It sheds a number of outdated dependencies and offers a more modern API.
 It is also the first time connector plugins to third-party libraries are offered.

 **Major breaking changes:**